technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     ![](./media/image45.png)

-10. Now we'll configure the **Message** input.
+11. Now we'll configure the **Message** input.
 We want to fill this one dynamically with AI so we'll leave the fill using as-is.
 Select the **Customize** button in the **Value** column so we can fill out additional details for how this should be filled.

     ![](./media/image46.png)

-11. Enter the following in the **Description** field for the input.
+12. Enter the following in the **Description** field for the input.
 Then select **Advanced**.

-    **Extract a cover letter style message from the context.
+    +++Extract a cover letter style message from the context.
 Be sure to never prompt the user and create at least a minimal cover letter from the available context.
-STRICT RULE - the message must be less than 2000 characters.**
+STRICT RULE - the message must be less than 2000 characters.+++

-    **NOTE**

-    Filling in the description for your dynamically filled inputs is a crucial step to ensure that your agent knows how to fill in the input correctly.
+    **NOTE** Filling in the description for your dynamically filled inputs is a crucial step to ensure that your agent knows how to fill in the input correctly.

     ![](./media/image47.png)

-12. Expand out the **Advanced** section to configure some additional properties for this input.
+13. Expand out the **Advanced** section to configure some additional properties for this input.
 In the **How many reprompts** section, select **Don't repeat**